Antonio-Iijima/alvin/README.md

 (α)
 ```

+---

 ## Contributing

 This project has taken far too much of my time, and will probably continue to do so for the foreseeable future.
-If you have ideas for interesting features, or you find a bugfix, feel free to:
+If you have ideas for interesting features, find or fix a bug, or even notice a typo, please feel free to contribute via a pull request.

-1. Fork the repo
-2. Create a feature branch
-3. Make changes and push
-4. Open a pull request

-If you find a bug and just want to report it, please open an issue.
+---

 ## Resources

-Further information on how the language works and how to use it can be found on the [Wiki](https://github.com/Antonio-Iijima/alvin/wiki).
-For a basic overview, Alvin is a primarily functional language with the following features:
+In a nutshell, Alvin is a multi-paradigm language with the following features:

 - Cambridge Polish syntax
+- Homoiconicity
 - Applicative-order evaluation
-- Provision for side-effect
+- Side-effect
 - Dynamic binding
 - Dynamic scoping
 - Dynamic typing
-- Homoiconicity
-- Closures
-- Curried functions
+- First-order functions and closure
 - Reflexive lambda functions and anonymous recursion
 - Dynamic language extension

-There are several keywords and built-in functions reserved by the language.
-Everything else is meant to be user-defined.
+- Objects (templates)

+Currently, Alvin supports the following programming paradigms:

+- Imperative
+  - Procedural
+  - Object-oriented
+- Declarative
+  - Functional
+- Metaprogramming
+  - Reflective

+The unique contribution of Alvin is the ability to permanently modify the language through the use of extensions.

+For more information and a more thorough guide to the usage and capabilities of Alvin, please refer to the [Wiki](https://github.com/Antonio-Iijima/alvin/wiki).

+---

 ## License